SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Purpose of this repository

-This repository explains how to install a Solace PubSub+ Software Event Broker in various configurations onto a [Pivotal Container Service (PKS)](//cloud.vmware.com/pivotal-container-service ) cluster.
+This repository extends the [PubSub+ Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart ) to show you how to install a Solace PubSub+ Software Event Broker in various configurations onto a [Pivotal Container Service (PKS)](//cloud.vmware.com/pivotal-container-service ) cluster.

 The recommended Solace PubSub+ Software Event Broker version is 9.3 or later.

-For deploying Solace PubSub+ Software Event Broker in a generic Kubernetes environment, refer to the [Solace Kubernetes Quickstart project](//github.com/SolaceProducts/solace-kubernetes-quickstart ).

 ## Description of the Solace PubSub+ Software Event Broker

 The Solace PubSub+ software event broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
 The event broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 Moreover, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

+## How to deploy an event broker onto PKS

-Solace PubSub+ software event brokers can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
+The PubSub+ software event broker can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

-## How to deploy an event broker onto PKS

-In this quick start we go through the steps to set up an event broker either as a single-node instance (default settings), or in a 3-node HA cluster.
+Detailed documentation of deploying the event broker in a general Kubernetes environment is provided in the [Solace PubSub+ Event Broker on Kubernetes Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

 ### Step 1: Access to PKS

-Perform any prerequisites to access PKS v1.4 or later in your target environment.
+Perform any prerequisites to access PKS v1.4 or later from your command-line environment.
 For specific details, refer to your PKS platform's documentation.

 Tasks may include: